Want to get more eyes to your next Youtube music video? Finding it hard to get past your first couple hundred views? Then the below tips should help.

 1. Get The Right Title And Keywords (Keep Them Related To Your Music)

-Before we look at you manually driving traffic, let’s look at something you do as soon as you upload your video: getting your keywords right!
+Before we look at you manually driving traffic, let's look at something you do as soon as you upload your video: getting your keywords right!
+This is something we talk about in our ultimate Youtube for musician guides.

 This is very important, as without the right keywords, you'll be making your video a lot harder to find.
 Keywords are words which people search for that you also want your video to show up for.
 The same is also true with any blog posts you write for your music website.